-Latest-Year rank: The Second 100 chains and Second 100 companies are ranked in descending order on the basis of actual, estimated or projected systemwide food and beverage sales for the organizations’ latest fiscal years, generally the year ended or ending nearest Dec.
-31, 2013.
+Latest-Year rank: Second 100 chains and companies are ranked in descending order on the basis of actual, estimated or projected food and beverage sales for the organizations’ latest fiscal years, generally the year ended or ending nearest Dec.
+31, 2015.
 Data are limited to the chains’ systemwide food and beverage sales in the United States only; company data are limited to domestically generated revenue derived from foodservice only.
 Ties are assigned the same rank.

 Parent company: The business entity that owns a chain’s trademarks and master franchising rights, whether directly or through an operating subsidiary, and that ultimately profits from operating, franchising or licensing its concepts.
 An asterisk indicates a U.S.-based entity whose stock is traded publicly in the United States.